Mississippi county could loan $3M to hospital

 A south Mississippi county could lend more than $3 million to a local hospital.

-The Picayune Item reports Pearl River County Hospital and Nursing Home in Poplarville wants county supervisors to refinance a debt it owes to a federal agency.
-Pearl River County supervisors are seeking proposals to borrow the money.
+Pearl River County supervisors are seeking proposals to borrow the money after Pearl River County Hospital and Nursing Home in Poplarville asked them to refinance a debt it owes to a federal agency, The Picayune Item reported.

-The hospital was required to pay back $5.9 million to the Center for Medicare and Medicaid Services after the agency found a previous management firm inflated bills.
+The hospital was required to pay back $5.9 million to the Center for Medicare and Medicaid Services, the newspaper reported, after the federal agency found a previous management firm inflated bills.

-Hospital CEO James Williams says the hospital has paid down some of the debt.
-He says the remaining $3.2 million carries a 10.75% interest rate, which the federal agency is collecting by withholding monthly Medicare reimbursements.
-Williams wants supervisors to borrow at a lower interest rate, with the hospital repaying the county.
+The hospital has paid down some of the debt, and CEO James Williams said the remaining $3.2 million carries a 10.75% interest rate, which the federal agency is collecting by withholding monthly Medicare reimbursements.
+Williams asked supervisors to borrow at a lower interest rate, with the hospital repaying the county.

+County Administrator Adrain Lumpkin said he believed the county could borrow at 4.5% interest.
+Lumpkin said interest on a loan from the county would be eligible for reimbursement from Medicaid.
+The hospital cannot get reimbursed for the interest on the current loan payments, because they are being made to Medicaid, Lumpkin said.

+The hospital’s revenue dropped from $20 million in 2016 to $17 million in 2017, but Williams said it’s expected to increase by 6% above 2016’s revenue in the current budget year.

 Comments